-Given the coronavirus pandemic and its impact on American society, each of these Vermont companies on March13, 2020, pledged for the next 60 days to Keep Americans Connected.
+Given the coronavirus pandemic and its impact on American society, each of these Vermont companies on March 13, 2020, pledged to Keep Americans Connected.
+The pledge has been extended to June 30, 2020.
 Each company pledges to not terminate internet/data service to any residential or small business customers because of their inability to pay their bills due to the disruptions caused by the coronavirus pandemic; waive any late fees that any residential or small business customers incur because of their economic circumstances related to the coronavirus pandemic; and open its Wi-Fi hotspots to any American who needs them: CenturyLink, Comcast, Consolidated Communications, FirstLight, Sprint, AT&T, BT Telecom/Schurz Communications, TDS Telecom, US Cellular, Verizon, Waitsfield and Champlain Valley Telecom

 Additional Actions Regarding Internet/Data Service Taken by Telecommunications Companies Operating in Vermont